How to Get Stains Out of Khakis (+ Other Money-Saving Stain Removal Tips)

 Khakis have become a wardrobe staple for the workplace, school uniforms and everyday casual wear.

-If your family has these popular tan pants hanging in their closets, it can helpful to know how to get stains out of khakis.
+If your family has these popular tan pants hanging in their closets, knowing how to get stains out of khakis can be helpful.
 One of these tips should do the trick so you can get more wear from each pair.

 We asked our frugal readers how they remove stains from khaki pants.
 They are money-saving pros when it comes to prolonging the life of clothing and had a lot of money-saving tips for us to share.